-The Child Care Center offers a safe and nurturing environment where your child will have a positive social experience and age appropriate learning experiences.
+The Child Care Center offers a safe and nurturing environment where your child will have a positive social experience and age-appropriate learning experiences.
 We achieve this philosophy by keeping the following things in mind:

-- Only with a positive self-concept can a child develop to his/her full potential.
+- Only with a positive self-concept can a child develop to their full potential.
 All activities in our program encourage the development and maintenance of a positive self-concept and respect for the child's individuality, family identity and cultural/ethnic background.

 - Children develop continuously through a series of fixed stages at their own individual rates.
 Children learn primarily through self-directed interaction with an environment rich in concrete sensory experiences.
-For this reason we include in our program teacher-initiated (structured) activities, free play (child-initiated) time, large and small group periods, and time for small and large muscle movement.
+For this reason, we include in our program teacher-initiated (structured) activities, free play (child-initiated) time, large and small group periods, and time for small and large muscle movement.

-- Learning to interact positively with peers and adults is an important accomplishment of the preschool years.
+- Learning to interact positively with peers and adults is an important accomplishment of the early years.
 Children at our center learn the social and emotional skills to live in harmony with each other.

 At the North Seattle College Child Care Center, we have a non-punitive discipline policy.
 Physical punishment is not used.
 Our goal is to create an environment where the child is stimulated and involved in order to reduce the frustration that can occur in a group setting.
 Other techniques used are re-directing a child to another activity and modeling behavior that we would like the children to follow.
-We tell the children when we like the behavior they are showing so that behavior is likely to occur more often.
+We tell the children when we like the behavior (positive reinforcement) they are showing so that behavior is likely to occur more often.

-Parent Communication and Involvement
+Parent/Guardian Communication and Involvement

 Parent/Guardian communication and participation are vital components of our program.
 Recognizing that parent/guardians may have different interests and time constraints, we provide a variety of ways for parent/guardians to be involved and informed about their children's experiences.